Bath Half Marathon: Course

-The Bath Half is a fast flat course, straddling both sides of the River Avon.
+The Bath Half is generally considered to be a fast flat course, straddling both sides of the River Avon.
 The race starts and finishes at Royal Victoria Park.

-The route follows two laps from the park, first heading westbound out of the city centre along the A4 road (Upper Bristol Road and Newbridge Road) to Newbridge and crossing the 'New Bridge' at the 'Twerton Fork' at the beginning of the dual carriageway.
+The route follows two laps from the park, first heading westbound out of the city centre along the A4 road (Upper Bristol Road and Newbridge Road) to Newbridge and crossing New Bridge at the Twerton Fork at the beginning of the dual carriageway.
 From here the race heads eastbound on the A36 back towards the city centre, along Lower Bristol Road, past Churchill Bridge, then continues up Rossiter Road and Pulteney Road South, before going into Great Pulteney Street, U-turning at the former start and finish location and heading back down to Churchill Bridge via the same route to complete the out-and-back section.

 The route then crosses the River Avon via the Churchill Bridge, heads past the city centre and Green Park via the A367, before cutting through Monmouth Place to re-join Upper Bristol Road and begin the second lap.

 The second lap follows largely the same route as the first, however, the out-and-back section is not included for a second time, and the route makes a direct left turn at the Churchill Bridge instead.

 At the Monmouth Place, the route breaks-off from the main loop and continues straight-on up Chapel Row, Queen Square and Queen's Parade as the incline begins to steepen.
 The route then heads up the only significant hill in the course: the final climb up Royal Avenue back into the park.
-The incline flattens-out for the final 200 metres of the route where it finishes in front of the Royal Crescent.
+The incline flattens-out for the final 200 metres of the route where it finishes in front of the famous Royal Crescent.

-Course history
+History

 The course used largely the same route from 2006 to 2020, starting and finishing on Great Pulteney Street with Bath Recreation Ground as the race headquarters.

-In 2022, the race relocated to Royal Victoria Park, starting at nearby Queen Square and finishing in the park, next to the new race village.
-The new course followed largely the same roads, but in a 'different order'.
+Major changes to the race were made in 2022.
+The race relocated to Royal Victoria Park, starting at nearby Queen Square and finishing in the park, next to the new race village.
+The new course followed largely the same roads but in reverse order.
 The out-and-back section along Great Pulteney Street was introduced, with the direction of the main loop being reversed; the route ran westbound along Lower Bristol Road and eastbound along Newbridge Road and Upper Bristol Road, finishing with a sharp incline up Marlborough Lane.

-In 2023, the course was revised again: the start and finish were both moved to the park's Royal Avenue, and the main loop was switched back to its traditional direction.
+In 2023, the course was revised again: the start and finish were both moved to the park's Royal Avenue, and the main loop was switched back to its original direction.
+Another tweak to the start was implemented in 2025, with it moving to the other side of Marlborough Lane.
+The finish remained unchanged.